mxmssh/tvc/README.md

  2. Intel pin-2.13-65163-gcc.4.4.7-linux (Linux compilation)

-This tool aimed to find bugs in the process of tainted data propagation in machine code.
+This tool aimed to find bugs in the process of tainted data propagation in machine code (x86 architecture).
 Taint analyzer is taken and a little bit modified from this blog: http://shell-storm.org/blog/Taint-analysis-and-pattern-matching-with-Pin/